 Finding the trailhead to Lake Agnes and the Big Beehive hike

-The 10.3 km return hike to the Big Beehive via Lake Agnes starts right at Lake Louise.
-To find the trail, follow the shoreline path west -northwest in front of the Fairmont Chateau Lake Louise.
+The Big Beehive hike starts beside Lake Louise.
+To find the trail, follow the shoreline path west-northwest in front of the Fairmont Chateau Lake Louise.
 Look for a trail intersection and you’ll see signs at the north corner of the lake.

 The Lake Agnes Tea House

-The Lake Agnes Teahouse was closed when we were there – much to the disappointment of some hikers we met later in the day.
-It opens early in June through until Thanksgiving weekend in October.
+The Lake Agnes Teahouse named for Lady Agnes MacDonald, Canada’s original first lady – was closed when we were there – much to the disappointment of some hikers we met later in the day.
+It opens yearly starting early in June through until Thanksgiving weekend in October.

 After stopping for a few photos at Lake Agnes continue in a southwesterly direction on a trail that follows the north shore of the lake.
 It’s easier walking now.
 An in October the trail is still very pretty with larches showing their fall colours.